isham077/RideX/README.md

 ## Changelog

-### v1.0.0 (Current Release)
+### v1.0.0 — Current Release

-- ✅ Initial AI-driven carpooling system with Groq LLM integration
+* ✅ Launched an AI-powered carpooling platform with Groq LLM integration for intelligent ride matching and decision support.
-- ✅ Dynamic pricing engine with gradient boosting model
+* ✅ Implemented a dynamic pricing engine powered by a gradient boosting model.
-- ✅ Real-time trust scoring system with ML-based verification
+* ✅ Developed a real-time trust scoring system with ML-based user verification.
-- ✅ Emergency SOS protocol with Twilio integration
+* ✅ Integrated an emergency SOS protocol with Twilio for rapid alert communication.
-- ✅ Firebase backend with Firestore security rules
+* ✅ Built a Firebase backend with Firestore and robust security rules.
-- ✅ React 19 frontend with Vite build system
+* ✅ Developed a high-performance frontend using React 19 and Vite.
-- ✅ TailwindCSS responsive design
+* ✅ Created a responsive, mobile-first interface with Tailwind CSS.
-- ✅ Google Maps integration for routing
+* ✅ Integrated Google Maps for route planning, navigation, and location-based functionality.

 ### 🚀 Upcoming Features